Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/Architecture.md

 * Each Warehouse is isolated from others and can be configured individually

 ### Cloud Services Layer ###
 Also known as the Global Services Layer, it is a collection of highly available and scalable services that coordinate activities across Snowflake.
+The Cloud Services Layer is shared between accounts (other than accounts setup with a Virtual Private Snowflake Edition).
 It includes:
   * Authentication and access control
   * Infrastructure management
   * Transaction management (ACID compliant)